 When it comes to celebrating Thanksgiving, New England knows how to do it big.
-In New Hampshire, you’ll find centuries-old traditions, turkey trots to run off that big meal, and opportunity to volunteer and make someone else’s Thanksgiving a little bit brighter.
-Here’s how to have the quintessential Thanksgiving in New Hampshire.
+In New Hampshire, you’ll find centuries-old traditions, turkey trots to run off that big meal, and the opportunity to volunteer and make someone else’s Thanksgiving a little bit brighter.
+Here’s our 2023's 9 Best Thanksgiving Activities and Events in the Granite State.

-Featuring four restaurants under one roof, Portsmouth Gaslight Company is one of the best places around to grab a drink or two.
-Visit the bar the night before Thanksgiving, and then stroll around downtown Portsmouth afterward.
+Featuring four restaurants under one roof, Portsmouth Gaslight Company is one of the great places around to grab a drink or two.
+Visit the bar the night before Thanksgiving and stroll around downtown Portsmouth afterward.
 Take a selfie in front of the North Church—just steps from the Gaslight—and revel in the beauty of this small seacoast city.

 Take a trip to Warner in the days leading up to Thanksgiving, and visit the Mt.
 Kearsarge Indian Museum.
 You’ll learn about the museum’s efforts to promote environmental action in honor of the Native Americans from this region.

-Place your order by November 20 for the best Thanksgiving pies around.
-Harvey’s Bakery makes apple, pumpkin, New Hampshire blueberry, lemon meringue, pecan, squash and more.
-Be sure to pick up some of their delicious homemade rolls, too.
-They’re a Thanksgiving tradition in many New Hampshire cities and towns.
+Place your order by November 16 for the Thanksgiving pies around.
+Harvey's Bakery makes apple, pumpkin, New Hampshire blueberry, lemon meringue, pecan, squash, and more.
+Be sure to pick up some of their tasty homemade rolls, too.
+They're a Thanksgiving tradition in many New Hampshire cities and towns.

 Order your fresh farm turkey ahead of time from Tendercrop Farm.
 They are also taking orders for delicious side orders and baked goods, too.